 Determine The Correct Angle

-A professional knife sharpener will take care to determine the exact angle of edge a particular knife needs for its intended use.
+A professional knife sharpener will determine the exact angle of edge a particular knife needs for its intended use.
 In general, a smaller cutting edge angle creates a "pointy" edge that is useful for cutting but wears down quickly.
 A shallower edge is more durable.

-To find the appropriate edge angle for most kitchen knives, place the blade of the knife perpendicular to the sharpening stone, rotate it halfway up to create a 45-degree angle, and then reduce this angle again by half to create a 22.5-degree angle.
+To find the appropriate edge angle for most kitchen knives, place the dull knife perpendicular to the sharpening stone, rotate it halfway up to create a 45-degree angle, and then reduce this angle again by half to create a 22.5-degree angle.

 Maintaining a consistent angle throughout the sharpening knife process is important, so hand placement is key.
 Use your thumb as a guide to hold this angle consistently, ensuring the thumb never actually rubs across the sharpening stone.
 Typically, the knife should be held in the dominant hand while the fingers of the other hand are placed near the blade's edge to apply pressure.